cse110-fa22-group32/ProSeed-Smart-Calendar/README.md

 # cse110-fa22-group32

-We are still in the brainstorming progress for our project.
+We are about to start our first sprint.

 **Team members:**
 - Jonathan Hsu - Lead